nikomakr/Module1Challenge/README.md

 # Module1Challenge
 Module 1 Challenge

-Due 3 Oct by 23:59 Points 100 Submitting a text entry box Challenges in This Course
+Challenges in This Course
 Challenge Types

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.

 The two types of Challenges are the following:

-On-the-job ticket or feature request Challenges give you starter code, which you'll modify to complete the Challenge.
+1)On-the-job ticket or feature request Challenges give you starter code, which you'll modify to complete the Challenge.

-Coding Challenges don't provide starter code.
+2)Coding Challenges don't provide starter code.
 You'll build these from scratch.

 Challenge Elements
 Challenges adhere to a format that's commonly used by software development teams that use agile project management to manage their work.
 Practicing this will prepare you for the workflows you'll experience as a professional full-stack web developer.